rd9437/Generating_keywords_for_SearchCampaigns/README.md

 The resulting keywords: 'buy sofas', 'sofas buy', 'buy recliners', 'recliners buy', 'prices sofas', 'sofas prices', 'prices recliners', 'recliners prices'.

-As a final result, you want to have a DataFrame that looks like this:
+As a final result, you want to have a DataFrame that looks like this:-

 <table>
 <thead>